 How To Make Sofrito

 Sofrito is the heart and soul of Caribbean cuisine and the knock-out flavor base of many of its dishes.
-It’s budget-friendly, easy to make, and pure magic in almost any savory recipe.
+It’s budget-friendly, easy to make, and my favorite way to add a little magic to almost any savory recipe.
 If you want to kick up your cooking prowess a hundred notches with just one technique, THIS IS IT.

 Overhead shot of green sofrito in a white bowl with a wooden spoon in it.